Electric Vehicles challenge range anxiety

-Running a single EV or a fleet of EV's requires a certain amount of forward planning, including making sure you have the right charging infrastructure in the workplace (or home) and for longer trips adequate charging infrastructure available on your route.
+Running a single electric van or car or a fleet of electric vehicle's requires a certain amount of forward planning, including making sure you have the right charging infrastructure in the workplace (or home) and for longer trips adequate charging infrastructure available on your route.
 EV charging stations are becoming ever more popular and there are several apps and online tools that can help you to see in real time which ones are available and their associated charging speeds.

 There are several good reasons for considering a switch to an electric vehicle - not least because of the cost running an EV when compared against the equivalent cost of petrol or diesel but also due to the fact that all electric engines' acceleration and instant torque are higher than in conventional fuel engines.
 Another important point is that EV's do not generate tailpipe emissions which is a great factor to consider when considering the environment perspective and associated profile of your business.

 We will start with the 2019 Business Motoring winner of the Best EV Award - the Jaguar I-PACE.
 Offering a market-leading balance of performance and efficiency and with an increasing number of EV's taking the road, it caught the judges’ attention and imaginations!

 The I-Pace is capable of a 0 to 60mph acceleration time of just 4.5 seconds, which is fast by any standard and it can go on to reach a top speed of 124mph.
 More importantly however – and what many consumers and business users will be focused on – is the battery range that can reach an impressive 298 miles in a single charge (based on the 90kWh battery).